New theoretical instability regions, period-luminosity relations and masses for blue large-amplitude pulsators

 \citetalias{pietrukowicz24} reported the discovery of two multiperiodic pulsators, one of which is the OGLE--BLAP--030, a triple-mode object pulsating in the fundamental (F) and the first overtone (1O) modes simultaneously.
 The cause of the third periodicity remains unknown and is attributed to a non-radial mode.
 This discovery allows us to test the capabilities of MESA-RSP in the estimation of the asteroseismic mass of the star by comparing the reported $P_{\rm 1O}/P_{\rm F}$ ratio with our models.
 Double-mode stars on the Petersen diagram have earlier been compared to linear models by \citet{Nemec-2011,Smolec-2016,Prudil-2017,kovacs-2021}, and more recently by \citet{netzel-2022} and \citet{netzel-2023}.

-From Fig.~\ref{fig_petersen2}, we found the target star OGLE--BLAP--030 to lie between the stellar masses of $0.6-0.7 M_{\odot}$.
+From Fig.~\ref{fig_petersen2}, we found the target star OGLE--BLAP--030 to lie between the stellar masses of $0.6-0.7 M_{\odot}$\footnote{For further exercises carried out, see Appendix~\ref{sec:030_additional}.}.
 For the estimation of its asteroseismic mass, we therefore constructed a finer grid of models with $M/M_{\odot} \in (0.6,0.7)$ with a 0.01 $M_{\odot}$ step, $L/L_{\odot} \in (150,300)$ with a 10 $L_{\odot}$ step, and an effective temperature of $T_{\rm eff} \in (31100,31700)$ K in 50 K intervals.
 This grid was computed for three different chemical compositions, $Z=0.03, 0.05, 0.07$, keeping $Y$ fixed at 0.25.
 Although we find a clear and pronounced impact of convection parameters on the instability regions of BLAPs (see Appendix~\ref{sec: convection}), an attempt to calibrate or constrain the choice of convection parameter set is beyond the scope of the present study and we therefore carried out the asteroseismic mass estimation using Set~A only.

 To find the best-fitting model, we used the following constraints on our linear models to match observed parameters as provided by \citetalias{pietrukowicz24}: \begin{enumerate} \item Both F and 1O modes exhibit positive growth rates \item $P_{\rm F} = 21.161$ min, with uncertainty of 0.1 min \item $P_{\rm 1O}/P_{\rm F} = 0.762$, with uncertainty of 0.001 \item $T_{\rm eff} = 31400 \pm 300 \: \rm K$ \item $\log(g) = 4.85 \pm 0.05$ dex \end{enumerate}